-- Google "MHS GENESIS Patient Portal" or scan the QR Code below if you wish to access from your phone. - $\circ$ If accessing from your phone, you will need the Microsoft Authenticator app
+- Google "MHS GENESIS Patient Portal" or scan the QR Code below if you wish to access from your phone. - o If accessing from your phone, you will need the Microsoft Authenticator app

-- After scanning the QR Code, be sure to open it up in a browser so you can navigate to the Authenticator application. - Log on with DS Logon or CAC. - If you do not have a DS Logon, click "Create New Account" and it will prompt you to create one.
+- Log on with DS Logon or CAC. - If you do not have a DS Logon, click "Create New Account" and it will prompt you to create one.